 One of the main objections to real Christmas trees is that they are thrown away after the first use.
-Some people who want a real tree choose to buy a living one and plant it later.
-However, this will not work for everyone.
+Some people who want a real one choose to buy a living Christmas tree and plant it later.
+Others purchase an artificial tree to be used for many years, though that still ultimately adds to the landfills along with other problems.

 Here are 6 ways you can recycle your Christmas trees once you are ready to take them down.